PanthonImem/CS1951a-BlogPost/README.md

 To illustrate, Wikipedia has 'Michael Jackson' fit the following categories:
 '1958 births', '2009 deaths', '20th-century American singers', '21st-century American singers', 'AC with 15 elements', 'Accidental deaths in California', 'African-American choreographers', 'African-American dancers', 'African-American male dancers', 'African-American male singers'

-Since 'Categories' property summarizes each person and focus on their occupations, nationalities, and ethnicities, we hope that we can classify people into groups using their categories Wikipedia decided.
+Since 'Categories' property summarizes each person and focus on their occupations, nationalities, and ethnicities, we hope that we can classify people into groups using their categories already made by Wikipedia.